 Street Art Tours

-Lisbon has one of Europe’s most active street-art scenes, especially around Mouraria, Bairro Alto, and the LX Factory.
-Tours typically explore 8–15 major murals with context on artists like Vhils, Bordalo II, and the broader Underdogs Gallery scene.
+Lisbon has one of Europe’s most active street-art scenes, concentrated around Mouraria, Bairro Alto, and the LX Factory.
+Tours explore 8–15 major murals with context on artists like Vhils, Bordalo II, and the broader Underdogs Gallery scene.

 Top operators: